error418/string-calculator/README.md

 # string-calculator
-A simple string calculator supporting variables based on Java
+A simple string calculator supporting variables for Java.

+Calculation is done by utilizing the JavaScript capabilities of Java.

 ## Prerequisites

 ## Usage